Cutterlab/Caenorhabditis_AGO_Survey/README.md

 FASTA file of protein sequences for all 1213 Argonaute genes.
 The identifier beginning with "OG" at the end of each gene name gives the orthogroup that this gene belongs to.
 ### 1213_Argonaute_protein_alignment_ClustalOmega.txt
 Multiple sequence alignment of all 1213 Argonaute protein sequences in Argonaute_sequences_1213_final_set.fa.
 The identifier beginning with "OG" at the end of each gene name gives the orthogroup that this gene belongs to.
+### 1213_Argonautes_only_all_domains.tsv
+InterProScan output giving the locations of all detected functional domains in all 1213 Argonaute protein sequences (excluding proteins for which no domains could be detected).
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs.fa
 GUIDANCE-filtered DNA coding sequence alignment of all 58 CSR-1 orthologs.
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs_species_tree.fa